 Granting Third Party Access

 Third Party Access allows you as the WSU student to authorize a parent, spouse, or other third party to access your official WSU records, including financial account balances, financial aid, class schedules, grades and much more.
 This established access is extremely important if you want a parent, spouse, or third party to call or email the Financial Aid Office on your behalf anytime during the academic year.
 Third Party Access must be set-up and the person contacting our office must have the Authorization Code or Password (when calling) for our office to release confidential financial aid information.

 You decide and designate online through ZZUSIS which information you want to share with others Those who have Third Party Access have “read-only” access to your WSU records.
 Granting Third Party Access is done through ZZUSIS.
 For more details on how to grant Third Party Access, visit http://sis.wsu.edu/tpa-authorization.html.

 Setting up Direct Deposit

-The Office of Financial Aid and Scholarships highly recommends that all students enroll in Direct Deposit.
+Student Financial Services highly recommends that all students enroll in Direct Deposit.
 Direct Deposit is setup online through ZZUSIS.
 This authorization allows the WSU Student Accounts Office to directly credit (deposit) into your personal bank/credit union account any “extra” monies you are entitled to receive after all university charges have been paid.
 Please keep in mind that financial aid funds (monies) are disbursed to the student’s account NOT by the Financial Aid Office but by Student Accounts.
 Contact WSU Student Accounts directly for any questions regarding your university charges, direct deposit and/or account balances that show on your ZZUSIS.